 Brass Chamber Music- Performs an array of styles ranging from early Baroque to modern music.
 This ensemble rehearses weekly, performs a concert each semester, and typically consists of trumpets, French horn, trombone, and tuba.

-Chorale- RWC's premier vocal ensemble, devoted to the study and performance of high-quality choral music from diverse styles, musical eras, languages, and cultures.
+Chorale- Devoted to the study and performance of high-quality choral music from diverse styles, musical eras, languages, and cultures, this is RWC’s premier vocal ensemble.
 Rehearses four times per week, performs several times each semester, and takes biennial domestic tours and quadrennial international tours.
 Auditions are required.

-Gospel Choir- Exposes the Roberts community to Gospel music while providing students with another style of worship.
-No audition is required.
+Gospel Choir- Exposes the Roberts community to Gospel music while providing students and faculty with another style of worship.
+No audition required.

 Opera Performance- Provides experience in the art of Opera with a production every year.
 Auditions are required.

 RWC Community Orchestra (RWCCO)- Provides a high quality orchestral musical experience.
-The Orchestra consists of approximately 60 RWC students and Rochester area musicians, and performs 2-4 concerts each semester.
+The Orchestra consists of approximately 60 RWU students and Rochester area musicians, and performs 2-4 concerts each semester.
 Auditions are required.

-String Chamber Music- Includes string players and performs a concert each semester.
+String Chamber Music- Includes string players and performs a concert each year.
+Invite only.

 Theatre Minor- Faculty-led aspects of theatrical productions including acting, production, backstage, set, and promotion.